saurabh27k/pythonproject11/README.md

 # pythonproject11
 thiswebapplication
 author saurabh khapale <br>
-using python and django also used this project
+using python and django also used this project <br>
+this is practice repo